Magnetic Digital Count Sensors

-Sensor Solutions offers a variety of products to measure a count with or without direction.
+Sensor Solutions offers a variety of magnetic digital count sensors to measure a count with or without direction such as gear, winch, drum & linear feed measurement.
 The output pulses from Hall Effect Sensors, proximity switches, and gear tooth sensors can track count for each digital switching event using a Counter or PLC.
 Counters can be scaled to track and display a number of event cycles, track a position, measure the amount of linear feed, or track a position within rotation.
-To learn more, contact our engineers today.
+To learn more about our magnetic digital count sensors, contact our engineers today.

 There were no results for "".